david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_supported_plugins_HETERO.md

 <code><pre>
 ie = IECore()
 ie.set_config({ { KEY_HETERO_DUMP_GRAPH_DOT, 'YES' } }, "HETERO");
 </pre></code>

-You can use GraphViz* utility or converters to .png formats.
+You can use the GraphViz* utility or converters to .png formats.
 On Ubuntu* operating system, you can use the following utilities:

 * `sudo apt-get install xdot`
 * `xdot hetero_subgraphs.dot`